Nagp2018/nitishsingla.github.io/index.md

 ## Experience

-### **SENIOR FRONTEND DEVELOPER**
+### **SENIOR JAVA BACKEND DEVELOPER**
-### MIRO

-Working with meetings and workshops team to provide best experience to faciltators and participants while running meetings .
-I worked on features like creating isolated environment for participants during meeting, providing them limited tools to collaborate and created navigation panel for facilitators to move participants to different slides

-### **FRONTEND DEVELOPER**
+### NAGARRO

+Working on Open Banking PSD2 Project for a European Bank, serving as a Senior Java Developer, involved in designing and developing of PSD2 API’s using Microservices that perform backend operations and provide REST Endpoints.

+1. Design & Development in Microservices - Java Springboot (API Gateway, Service Discovery, Event Sourcing, Containerization, Fault Tolerance, Database Patterns).
+2. DevOps – CI CD Pipeline on Kubernetes, Openshift, Jenkins.
+3. Research & Development on Cloud - Google Cloud Platform Certified 2X ( Professional Cloud Architect & Associate Cloud Engineer).
+4. Design and Development of new modules in Android Application for BFSI Domain.
+5. Involved in resolving the technical issues.

+### **SENIOR SOFTWARE ENGINEER**
-### Booking.com
+### SPICE DIGITAL

-Worked with packages team to build mobile website using React, typsecript and graphql.
-Developerd checkout process for package bookings.
-Migrated the old code in perl to react for desktop website.
+Worked with packages team to build mobile pplications using Android SDK.

+1. Design and Development of new modules in Android – Fintech Wallet & E-commerce Logistics.
+2. Research & Development on Internet of Things (IOT, IBM Watson, Amazon Alexa Api’s).
+3. Analysis/Debugging/Maintenance - Collaboration with Testing team to ensure system performance.

-### **SOFTWARE DEVELOPER**
+### **SOFTWARE ENGINEER**
-### NAGARRO PVT, LTD

-Worked on java , hybris framework and promotion engine.
-Created registration process, order hostory for amway.
-Worked on emil notifications service for customers
+### DECIMAL TECHNOLOGIES

+Worked on android mobile application development.

+1. Research & Development on Android POCs.
+2. Design and Development of new modules in Android Applications – Banking & Insurance

 ---

 ## Education

-### **GURU NANAK DEV UNIVERSITY**
+### **PANJAB UNIVERSITY**
-### BTech Computer Science (2012- 2016)
+### BTech Computer Science (2010- 2014)
-GPA 8.75
+GPA 7.0

 ---

+### Honors and awards
+•	Recognized with Brightest Mind Award for amazing contribution in Thinking Breakthrough Initiative.
+•	Recognized with Star Performer Award for constant hard work and dedication towards the success of company.
+•	Got an Appreciation Certificate on the basis of performance and way of handling the projects-  by delivering in time, every time, while maintaining the quality of the Applications

+---
 ### INTERESTS
-Apart from being a web developer, I do content creation.
-I make videos related to frontend and general tech.
+Apart from being a software developer,

 I enjoy being outdoors, so i go for run everyday.
 I love travelling to different countries and explore different cultures.
-When i am inside , i play guitar and sing in my free time.
+Playing Cricket and Traveling are the things I really enjoy.
+Traveling extensively in the Himalayas